-Download the City of Wanneroo parking fact sheet by clicking below:
+Download the City of Wanneroo School Parking fact sheet by clicking below:

 Footpaths provide pedestrians with a safe alternative to walking on roads.
 Parked vehicles blocking any portion of the footpath, including the crossover (where your driveway and the footpath meet), pedestrians may be forced onto the road.
 This can be both frustrating and dangerous for pedestrians, especially those with prams, people with disabilities and young children.

 No portion of a parked vehicle is permitted to be on, over or in front of a footpath.

 No Stopping areas can be defined by signage or a continuous yellow line painted along the edge of a carriageway.
 A driver shall not stop on a length of carriageway, or in an area, to where no stopping restrictions apply.